English

 Content Node

-A Content Node is PuppyOne's core data structure: a tree made up of folders, JSON files, Markdown files, and uploaded files.
+A Content Node is PuppyOne's core data structure: a tree made up of folders, JSON files, Markdown files, and uploaded files, all identified by path.

-Unlike a traditional table model, the Content Node tree supports arbitrary nesting and can hold both structured data and unstructured documents, much like a cloud file system.
+Unlike a traditional table model, the content tree supports arbitrary nesting and can hold both structured data and unstructured documents, much like a cloud file system.

 Core concepts